 In Delhi, money has a colour: it’s green.
 No, it’s not about the rupee notes, it’s about the trees.
 Just like most metro cities, but even more so in Delhi, wealthy and affluent neighborhoods are considerably greener and dotted with trees providing a soothing urban environment as well as shade during the hottest months.
 But the greenest moments are kept between tall, heavily guarded and private walls.

-Even in the scorching heat of may, servants of this house near Lodhi Gardens make sure the plants stay green and healthy, in the shade of a great Banyan, on the right.
+Even in the scorching heat of may, servants of this bangalow near Lodhi Garden make sure the plants stay green and healthy, under the shade of a towering Banyan, on the right.

 In Sainik Farm, an affluent neighbourhood of South Delhi, most (if not all) houses have their own small ‘bunker’ with a guard standing inside.